petrelharp/context/model-desc.md

 = Model description =

-An object of class 'context' is the result of fitting a 'model' to some 'data'.
+An object of class 'context' is the result of fitting a 'model' to some 'counts' data.
 It should therefore carry around:
-- 'data' : an object of class 'tuplecounts' giving numbers of observed paired tuples
+- 'counts' : an object of class 'tuplecounts' giving numbers of observed paired tuples
 - 'genmatrix' : an object of class 'genmatrix' with rows and columns indexed by 'headpats' (in the same order)
 - 'mutrates' : instantaneous rates corresponding to 'genmatrix@mutpats'
 - 'selcoef' : selection coefficients corresponding to 'genmatrix@selpats'